-One in four people have suffered mental health issues at one time or another.
+One in three people have suffered mental health issues at one time or another.
 Understanding those potential problems is key in getting the right contestants or participants for your show.

 Initial research often fails to uncover these issues.
 Potential contestants are usually so enthusiastic to appear on TV, they may not always be willing to disclose previous problems or concerns.
 For many these issues are actually no longer relevant, but by assessing and evaluating participants, I can advise on who would be suitable for an individual show or programme.